xxfoundation/elixxir-docs/cmix.md

 signature.
 As the field name implies, KeyResponseSignedByGateway contains a signature computed by the Gateway.

-Here's what is done on the mix node side upon receiving the key request:
+Aside from checking the signature here's what is done on the mix node side upon receiving the key request:

 ```
 encryption_key_dh(client_dh_pub_key, node_dh_priv_key)